Once you have connected your calendar and configured your default meeting settings, you can access the Apollo Meetings dashboard. From here, you can:

-If you spot anything that needs changing, return to the Meeting Type tab in Apollo.
-Then, follow the steps in the "Edit an Existing Meeting Type" section above to make any necessary amendments.
+To edit the workflow, return to the Meeting Types tab in Apollo.
+Then, follow the steps in the Edit an Existing Meeting Type section of this article.

 View Your Scheduled Meetings

+Click Upcoming to view the meetings in your pipeline.
 From here, you can view the date, time, and duration of your upcoming meetings.

-You can also click the guest name to access more information about the contact that scheduled time with you.
+Click the guest name to access more information about the contact that scheduled time with you.